ReeCocho/ard-engine/README.md

 - Cascaded shadow mapping.
 - Forward rendering with a Z-prepass.
 - Clustered lighting.
-- Hierarchical Z-buffer occlusion culling.
+- GPU occlusion culling.
 - PBR rendering with realtime image based lighting.
+- Effects like ambient occlusion, crepuscular rays, bloom, and more.
 - Mesh shading.
+- Hardware accelerated path tracing reference.

 ## Directory Structure

 - **crates**: Contains all the crates that make up the engine.
-- **data**: Contains assets and configuration defaults for the editor.
 - **src**: Contains the high-level crate for the entire engine which re-exports other crates.
 - **tools**: Binaries used by the editor.

 ## Building

-⚠️**WARNING**: The build files included are designed for a Windows environment.
-They will fail if you attempt to build on another platform such as MacOS or Linux.
+⚠️**WARNING**: The build files are tested in a Windows environment.
+They might fail if you attempt to build on another platform.
+If you encounter any problems, please feel free to open an issue ticket.

 ### Dependencies